 To remove the seeds in a seeded cucumber, simply scoop out the seeds with a spoon.
 For English cucumbers, try scraping the seeds out with a spoon.
 If this does not work, carefully cut a V-shape where the seeds are located, and pull out the center portion containing the seeds.
 Scoop or brush out the remaining seeds with a spoon or the point of a knife.

 Salting the Cucumbers

 Even seedless or de-seeded cucumbers still contain a lot of liquid.
-To remove the water from the cucumber without greatly affecting the taste or texture, salt cut pieces of cucumber.
-The salt will encourage the cucumber to leach out excess liquid, reducing the risk of ending up with a watery salad.
+To remove the water from the cucumber without greatly affecting the taste or texture, sprinkle salt on the cut pieces of cucumber.
+The salt encourages the cucumber to leach out excess liquid, reducing the risk that you'll end up with a watery salad.

 To salt and drain your cucumbers:

-Slice your cucumbers and place in a colander, tossing with 1 to 2 tablespoons of salt.
+- Slice the cucumbers and place them in a colander, tossing with 1 to 2 tablespoons of salt.

 - Run cold water over the cucumber to remove excess salt and let sit for 10 more minutes.

 After draining, the cucumber will contain significantly less liquid.
 To remove excess surface liquid from rinsing the salt or continued leaching, pat the slices dry with a paper towel prior to dressing and seasoning the cucumber for the salad.

 Place the cucumber slices in one layer on a sheet of paper towels, and blot dry, pressing gently with a second piece of paper towel.
 Repeat until all of the excess surface liquid has been absorbed.